-All of these are ways of listening; all of them are ways of responding.
-Thus as we worship, we engage the whole of ourselves – body, mind, and spirit.
-We use gesture (genuflection, bowing, crossing ourselves), we engage our senses (music, incense, holy water, bells, candles, vestments), we are challenged by thoughtful preaching, we raise our voices in hymnody and in considered prayer.
+We sing and pray, receive God’s word and sacrament, cross ourselves amidst rising incense.
+All of these actions are ways of listening; all of them are ways of responding.
+In worship, as we offer our lives in praise and thanksgiving, we engage the whole of ourselves – body, mind, and spirit.
+We use gesture (genuflecting, bowing, kneeling, crossing ourselves), we engage our senses (music, incense, holy water, bells, candles, colourful vestments and silk altar hangings); we are challenged by thoughtful preaching; we raise our voices in hymnody and in prayer.
 We welcome periods of silence.